-Acupuncture and moxibustion improves pregnancy rates in IVF
+Acupuncture and moxibustion increases pregnancy rates in women undergoing IVF

 In vitro fertilization and embryo transfer (IVF-ET) technology has been widely used in the therapy of refractory infertility.